Destry Rides Again (musical): Act 1

 The opening song ("Bottleneck") shows the roughness and violence of the town Bottleneck.
 Then, at the Last Chance Saloon, Frenchy and her girls perform for the male patrons of The Last Chance ("Ladies").
 After the song, Clagget stomps into the bar with Sheriff Keogh.
 Clagget accuses Frenchy and Kent of stealing his ranch in a crooked poker game last night.
 Kent strides out calmly, greeting the sheriff.
 Kent states that he won and Clagget lost.
-Sheriff Keogh asks for them to go into his office.
+Sheriff Keogh asks them to step into his office.
 Kent, Gyp and Bugs Watson, and the sheriff go into Kent's office.
-Clagget angrily storms out of the saloon while Rockwell and Frenchy reveal that she did steal one of his aces.
+Clagget angrily storms out of the saloon while Rockwell and Frenchy reveal that she did steal one of Clagget's aces.
 But in the middle of their laughter, a gunshot is heard and the laughing grinds to a halt.
-Kent and his gang come out, explaining that Gyp Watson's pistol had accidentally gone off.
+Kent and his gang come out, explaining that Gyp Watson's pistol accidentally went off.
 Slade tells Kent that shooting Keogh was a mistake and they were moving too fast.
-One of Kent's gang hands Slade the sheriff badge and Kent tells Slade that it was up to him to appoint a new sheriff.
-Slade makes an announcement to the patrons of the saloon that Sheriff Keogh has left town on urgent business and Washington Dimsdale would be taking his place.
+One of Kent's gang hands Slade the sheriff badge and Kent tells Slade that it's up to him to appoint a new sheriff.
+Slade makes an announcement to the patrons of the saloon that Sheriff Keogh has left town on urgent business and that Washington Dimsdale will be taking his place.
 Wash tells the town that he'll bring law and order to the town with the help of Tom Destry ("Hoop De Dingle").

 Tom Destry arrives in Bottleneck with a parasol and a canary cage.
 The townsmen don't think very highly of him and tease him, especially Kent's gang.
-Destry sees it as hospitality and tells the townspeople how shocked he is by their welcome ("Tomorrow Morning").
-Destry meets Kent and Kent asks Destry for his gun.
-Destry reveals he doesn't own a gun.
-Wash is surprised that Destry doesn't have a gun.
-Destry meets Frenchy and Destry quickly angers her and a fight ensues in which Destry and Frenchy are pulled apart by Wash and Kent.
+Destry mistakes their jeering for hospitality, and tells the townspeople how surprised he is by their welcome ("Tomorrow Morning").
+When Kent asks Destry for his gun, Destry reveals he doesn't own a gun, to Wash's surprise.
+Destry meets Frenchy and quickly angers her, and a fight ensues in which Destry and Frenchy are pulled apart by Wash and Kent.